There were stretches in the 16 miles of WIS 26 in Fond du Lac County, Wis., that were outright treacherous.

-In the midst of the re-design of WIS 26 a fatality occurred in a confusing bypass lane that looked like a passing lane near an intersection with Willow Creek Road.
+In the midst of the redesign of WIS 26, a fatality occurred in a confusing bypass lane that looked like a passing lane near an intersection with Willow Creek Road.
 Two other fatalities and injuries previously occurred in the same proximity.
-And there was a highway section that drivers go up a hill that is also a curve – “a horizontal curve in a vertical curve.”
-The obvious safety factors demanded improvement of the rural, two-lane highway.
+And there was a highway section where roadway users would drive up a curving hill – “a horizontal curve in a vertical curve.”
+The obvious safety factors demanded improvement of the rural two-lane highway.
 In addition, there were stormwater drainage problems.
 Due to the safety issues, the design deadline was expedited to one year earlier.

 Holding experience on a very similar project in the northeast of the county, raSmith improved the substandard geometrics, realigned the horizontal and vertical curves, added right- and left-turn lanes at the intersection and realigned the side road.
 The stormwater plan did not change existing drainage patterns or runoff amounts while meeting stormwater quality requirements.
 A five-foot paved shoulder was added for accommodating bicycles and a right-of-way plat was created for the southern portion of the project.